 - Expected result (cake should be moist and golden brown)

-Think about who is likely to use the instructions you’re about to write.
+IDENTIFY YOUR TARGET READERThink about who is likely to use the instructions you’re about to write.
 Are they experts?
 Are they totally new to the process?
 Are they, like most of us, somewhere in between?
-Are you writing in their native language as well as yours or will you readers be doing some mental translating?
+Are you writing in their native language as well as yours or will your readers be doing some mental translating?
 You may not always know exactly who you’re writing for but keep your reader in mind as best you can; aiming at a specific type of reader will inform your article from beginning to end.

-One of the reasons you should spend a little extra time thinking about the reader’s goal is because it will help you define your standard of success.
-The standard of success is the expected result of your how to article.
+DEFINE THE STANDARDS FOR SUCCESSOne of the reasons you should spend a little extra time thinking about the reader’s goal is because it will help you define your standard of success.
+The standard of success is the expected result of your how-to article.
 You are defining the result that the reader will expect to produce by following your instructions.
 For example, if your reader is attempting to build something, the standard or success might be that the end result is:

 - Functions properly